July 27, 2022

 The announcement came Tuesday morning amid circulating rumors on social media that the move was in the works.
 Liz Cambage was the Sparks’ marquee free agent signing in the offseason after smaller moves enabled the team to free up enough cap space to sign her.

 The team was hoping that a healthy and rejuvenated Cambage would return closer to her 2018 form when she was in Dallas and averaged a career-best 23 points, 9.7 rebounds and 2.3 assists per game.
 Instead, Cambage’s numbers were on par with her lowest numbers since her rookie season in 2011.

 The Next: A basketball newsroom brought to you by The IX.
 24/7/365 women’s basketball coverage, written, edited and photographed by our young, diverse staff and dedicated to breaking news, analysis, historical deep dives and projections about the game we love.

 Throughout the first half of the season, Cambage was inconsistent on the offensive end.
-She began the season with 11 straight games scoring in double-digits and then followed that up with six games in a row failing to crack ten points.
+She began the season with 11 straight games scoring in double digits and followed that up with six games in a row failing to crack 10 points.

-She also was not shy about her perceived lack of respect from the officiating.
-In a win over the Phoenix Mercury on July 4, Cambage picked up a technical foul and later expanded a bit on that in a postgame media session.
+She also was not shy about her perceived lack of respect from the officials.
+In a win over the Phoenix Mercury on July 4, Cambage picked up a technical foul and expanded a bit on that in a postgame media session.